10 Reasons Why OKRs Fail

 Sometimes, internal teams lack the expertise or objectivity to implement OKRs effectively.

 Avoid It: Consider external guidance from OKR experts to tailor the framework to your unique needs.
+Many organizations benefit from consultants who specialize in best practices for OKR implementation.

 Conclusion